Banerjee Accuses BJP Of Dividing Bengal On Religious Lines

 Banerjee claimed that around 300 nuns had found their names missing from the voters' list during the revision exercise.

-She also alleged that names of voters from Muslim, Bihari and Gujarati communities had been struck off without any valid reason.
+She also alleged that the names of voters from the Muslim, Bihari and Gujarati communities had been struck off without any valid reason.

 Accusations of Divisive Politics